- Location: London City Office

 Prior to working as a lawyer, Warwick worked at Hull University Union as Vice-President (Welfare) where he had responsibility for leading and organising student campaigns and services relating to student welfare.

-Before starting his solicitor training, Warwick worked as a paralegal in the family law department at Fisher Meredith LLP specialising in divorce, ancillary relief and private law children cases.
+Before starting his solicitor training, Warwick worked as a paralegal in the family law department at Fisher Meredith LLP specialising in divorce, financial remedies and private law children cases.

 Warwick trained and qualified at Maxwell Gillott where he specialised in community care, public law, Court of Protection and education cases.

-He joined GT Stewart’s community care team in March 2015.
+Warwick joined GT Stewart Solicitors in March 2015.

-Warwick also acts in Court of Protection cases in disputes regarding mental capacity, ‘best interests’ and challenges to DOLS standard authorisations which authorise a deprivation of liberty.
-Warwick acts for both relatives and patients (through a litigation friend) in these types of proceedings.
+Warwick also acts in Court of Protection cases where there are disputes regarding mental capacity, ‘best interests’ and challenges to standard and urgent authorisations under Deprivation of Liberty Safeguards (DOLS) which authorise a deprivation of liberty in a care home or hospital.
+Warwick acts for both relatives and protected parties who are referred to him by advocacy groups and the Official Solicitor.

-In education law, Warwick has experience in representing parents in relation to the provision of suitable education for their children with special educational needs.
+In education law, Warwick has experience in representing parents and young people in relation to the provision of suitable education.
+Warwick provides advice on all aspects of an Education, Health and Care Plan (EHCP) and in bringing appeals to the special educational needs and disability tribunal.